-Moderate consumption of coffee is not a bad thing (for most people).
+Moderate consumption of coffee is not a bad thing (for most people) in life.
 It induces a feeling of well-being, makes you more alert and aahh…who can resist the aroma?
 Really?
 Caffeine-related studies have conflicted over the years.
 A 2011 Harvard study suggested that coffee can help reduce stroke, but caffeine can also cause physical dependence, and if you’re overdoing it, it can wreak some serious havoc on your system.
 Caffeine can aggravate stress and anxiety, temporarily disrupt blood sugar levels (diabetics, beware!), and cause an imbalance in the acid levels in your digestive system.
 Pregnant women are especially cautioned to limit their intake to a maximum of two six-ounce cups a day, but it’s probably best to avoid it altogether.

 So how much is too much?
 Try giving it up to find out!
 Caution, this is not for the faint-hearted.
 Caffeine withdrawal can kick in, often in less than a day and stay with you for over a week.
 If you suffer from nausea, irritability, fatigue and/or headaches when you stray from your café con leche, you may need to start cutting back.
 Try these tips to get your relationship with coffee back to balance:

 1. Be present while you drink your cup of Juan Valdez.
 Take time to really enjoy it.
 Don’t drink it while rushing out the door, getting behind the steering wheel or hopping on the train for your commute.
 Allow your body and mind to register the experience, purposely drawing out the pleasure.
 The more time you spend with your coffee, the less likely you are to want another cup.